rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 - [ ] Log room temp.
 - [ ] Do resin calibration prints, get it nailed.
 Write the temp and exposure seconds on the bottle.
-- [ ] Make a cube, or download if lazy.
-20mm cubes are common, but the correction factor will be more accurate when you make it larger.
-If you typically print a standard sized object in the X & Y planes, then use a block outline of the shape that you are going to print as the resin shrinkage may not be a true linear correction.
+- [ ] Make a cube or download one if lazy.
+20mm cubes are typical, but the correction factor will be more accurate when you make it larger.
+If you typically print a standard sized object in the X & Y planes, then use a block outline of the shape you will print as the resin shrinkage may not be a true linear correction.
 - [ ] Slice the .stl file as usual, at 100% scale.
 - [ ] Print, wash and cure the object.
 - [ ] Calculate the scaling factor: